 Organize Your Inventory

 Moving is always an opportunity to re-evaluate your inventory.
-If you’re already planning on starting fresh, now is the time to let go of those old items you’ve been hoarding for way too long.
-Plus, the size of your inventory is a deciding factor on your move’s price.
-Start the moving process by taking a look at your belongings and separating them into 3 piles: what’s coming with you, what’s being donated and what you can potentially sell.
+Planning on a fresh start?
+Now is the time to let go of old items you’ve been hoarding.
+Plus, the size of your inventory is a deciding factor in your move’s price.
+Start the moving process by taking a look at your belongings and separating them into 3 piles: what’s coming with you, what’s being donated, and what you can potentially sell.
 Not sure where to sell your old furniture or decoration?
 Read our guide to selling your furniture online and start making those extra bucks.

 Get Familiar With the Subway